HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/skill-settings.md

 ### Handling settings changes

-Each Mycroft device will check for updates to a users settings regularly, and write these to the Skills `settings.json`.
+Each Chatterbox device will check for updates to a users settings regularly, and write these to the Skills `settings.json`.
 To perform some action when settings are updated, you can register a callback function in your Skill.

 ```python
 def initialize(self):